General RemarksPermalink

 source

-Soft-margin SVM
+Soft-margin SVMPermalink

 • points inside the margin are also support vectors! slack_variables_SVM [source]